jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part2.md

 ================================
 Default compression algorithm of grub is lzma, its compression ratio is reasonable.
 With compressed grub kernel image it has better efficiency in grub initialization.

-We are at the first instruction after label post_reed_solomon, here it saves destination address(0x100000)to edi, decompressed end(0xb7d0) to ecx and address after grub kernel decompressed region(0x10b7d0) to ebx.
+We are at the first instruction after label post_reed_solomon, here it saves decompressed grub core image destination address(0x100000) to edi, decompressed end(0x8d30) to esi, decompressed core image size(0xb7d0) to ecx and address after grub kernel decompressed region(0x10b7d0) to ebx.
 Values of all registers before calling _LzmaDecodeA list in following debug context, next call _LzmaDecodeA(0x8ac7) to do the decompression.
 ```assembly
    0x89ce:	mov    $0x100000,%edi
    0x89d3:	mov    $0x8d30,%esi